ruby/debug/CONTRIBUTING.md

 Passes if both conditions are true:

-1. The number of expected pattern matches the number of threads.
+1. The number of expected patterns matches the number of threads.
-2. The expected patterns match the thread names in the given order.
+2. Every pattern matches a thread name.
+Notice that the order of threads info is not guaranteed.

 Example: